Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Criteria

-\subsection{Resolvability}
+\subsubsection{Resolvability}

 Like the rejectability criterion of Section \ref{Rejectability}, the criteria considered in this section concern winnowing a set of winners down to a unique winner.

-The first criterion, \textit{single-voter resolvability}, says that this can always be done by the addition of \textit{just one new voter}.
-We see no justification for requiring that one voter is always sufficient, and no arguments for the normative necessity of this criterion are given in the literature.
-Tideman \citeyearpar{Tideman1987} uses single-voter resolvability to rule out the GOCHA method, but this can be accomplished by rejectability or narrowing instead.
-Indeed, we suspect that some intuitions about winnowing sets of winners down to a unique winner are better captured by rejectability than by single-voter resolvability.
+\paragraph{Single-voter resolvability} The first criterion, \textit{single-voter resolvability}, says that any tied winner can be made the unique winner by adding \textit{just one new voter}.
+We see no justification for requiring that one voter is always sufficient, and as far as we know, no arguments for the normative necessity of this criterion are given in the literature.
+Tideman \citeyearpar{Tideman1987} uses single-voter resolvability to rule out the GOCHA method, but this can be accomplished by rejectability instead.
+Indeed, we suspect that some intuitions about winnowing sets of winners to a unique winner are better captured by rejectability than by single-voter~resolvability.